pslacerda/gmx/README.md

 There are some libraries around there wrapping gromacs commands (e.g.
 [GromacsWrapper](http://gromacswrapper.readthedocs.io/)).
-This one isn't a library, it's a framework. `gmxscript`was designed to allow programmers and non-programmers to do reproducible science with Gromacs.
+This one isn't a library, it's a framework. **`gmxscript`** was designed to help programmers and non-programmers to do reproducible science with Gromacs.

+## Instalation and Usage

+Enter `pip3 gmxscript` at your command line, but first you may need to install Python 3.4 or higher.
+You also must have installed an working copy of Gromacs 5 or higher. **`gmxscript`** tries to detect the Gromacs installation automatically , but if it fails you need to `source GMXRC` as usual.
+Supposing that you have the following sample in a file called `protocol.py`, run the script with `python3 protocol.py`.

 ```python
     from gmxscript import *